-Additional tools and supplies include ladder, towels, squeegee, sponges, your preferred cleaning products, paper towels, and detergents.
+Additional tools and supplies include a ladder, towels, squeegee, sponges, your preferred cleaning products, paper towels, and detergents.

 The disinfectant must also be used for cleaning (especially for toilets and floors).

-End of lease cleaning covers all areas of the property.
+An end-of-lease cleaning covers all areas of the property.
 These include the living room, dining room, bedrooms, bathrooms, and kitchen areas.
 Others are the laundry, balcony area, and garage.

 How to clean all of these areas will be discussed in detail.

-A home might have a single or multiple rooms.
+A home might have single or multiple rooms.
 In any case, the cleaning tasks performed are much the same.